-- in relation to dark liquidity, as set out in the IOSCO\Report on Principles for Dark Liquidity (May 2011). - on the impact of technological change in the IOSCO Report on Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency (Oct 2011). - on market structure made in the IOSCO Report on Regulatory issues raised by changes in market structure (Dec 2013).
+- in relation to dark liquidity, as set out in the IOSCO_Report on Principles for Dark Liquidity (May 2011). - on the impact of technological change in the IOSCO Report on Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency (Oct 2011). - on market structure made in the IOSCO Report on Regulatory issues raised by changes in market structure (Dec 2013).

-Progress to date Not applicable Applicable but no action envisaged at the moment Implementation ongoing Implementation completed as of If "Not applicable" or "Applicable but no action envisaged" has been selected, please provide a brief justification If "Implementation ongoing" has been selected, please specify O Draft in preparation, expected publication by O Draft published as of Final rule or legislation approved and will come into force on Transitional period u Final rule (for part of the reform) in force since
+1 logicss to date ○ Not applicable ○ Applicable but no action envisaged at the moment ○ Implementation ongoing Implementation completed as of 31.10.2018 If "Not applicable" or "Applicable but justification no action envisaged" has been selected, please provide a brief If "Implementation ongoing" has been selected, please specify Draft in preparation, expected publ cation by O Draft published as of 1 11 Transitional period unt Final rule (for part of the reform) in nd will come into force on Transitional period unit force since 1.1.2016